VideoRecorderMp4 C++ library

 Overview

-VideoRecorderMp4 C++ library provides methods for recording video to files with controlling file and folder size.
+The VideoRecorderMp4 C++ library provides functionality for recording video to files with control over file and folder size.
 This library is built upon the mp4v2 library.
 The library records .mp4 video files and accepts only H264 pixel format frames.
-The library is cross-platform and compatible with Windows and Linux OS.
-The library is built with C++17 standard.
-It depends on libraries: mp4v2 (source code included, Mozilla Public License) and Frame (describes video frame class, source code included, Apache 2.0 license).
-Additionally, the test application depends on VCodecLibav (source code included) library to prepare test H264 frames.
+The library is cross-platform and compatible with Windows and Linux.
+The library uses the C++17 standard and depends on the following libraries: mp4v2 (source code included, Mozilla Public License) and Frame (describes the video frame class, source code included, Apache 2.0 license).
+Additionally, the test application depends on the VCodecLibav library (source code included) to prepare test H264 frames.

 Versions